 The Texas A&M Health Science Center-McAllen campus was established in 2000 and provides comprehensive, accessible health education programs and services to residents of the Lower Rio Grande Valley of Texas.
 Since 2004, the McAllen campus has been housed in a 23,000-square-foot facility providing space for laboratories, offices, classrooms and conference areas used to deliver a wide range of health training, clinical research, medical education, community interventions and public health programs with local partners.

 McAllen Campus Shows Appreciation for Community Support

-The latest form of support for the growing McAllen Campus is the branding of the newest one million gallon water tower on S. McColl.
-We are very thankful to the City of McAllen and the Public Utility Board Members for recognizing the Campus’ education, research and outreach initiatives that focus on improving the lives of children and families living in our communities in the Rio Grande Valley.
-We are in a progressive area with unique and diverse backgrounds, issues, and growing needs.
-Our focus is to assist the City and communities of the Rio Grande Valley meet those needs.
-Again, thank you!!
+The latest form of support for the growing McAllen campus is the branding of the newest 1-million gallon water tower on S. McColl.
+We are very thankful to the City of McAllen and the Public Utility Board Members for recognizing the campus’ education, research and outreach initiatives that focus on improving the lives of children and families living in our communities in the Rio Grande Valley.
+We are in a progressive area with unique and diverse backgrounds, issues and growing needs.
+Our focus is to assist the city and communities of the Rio Grande Valley to meet those needs.

 Master of Public Health in Health Promotion and Community Health Sciences with a concentration in Border Health